 The Company shall determine whether the period of useful life of an intangible asset is definite or indefinite.
 Intangible assets with a definite period of useful life are amortized over the expected useful life, and are subject to impairment testing each time there are indications of possible impairment.
 The periods and methods of amortization of intangible assets with a definite period of useful life are subject to verification at least at the end of each financial year.
-Any changes in the expected useful life, or the expected consumption of economic benefits derived from an intangible asset, are addressed by changing the relevant period or method of amortization, and are treated as changes of estimates.
-Amortization charges on intangible assets with a definite period of useful life are expensed in the profit and loss account, in the category which corresponds to the function of each individual intangible asset.
+Any changes in the expected useful life, or the expected consumption of economic benefits derived from an intangible asset, are addressed by changing the relevant period or method of amortization, and are treated as changes in estimates.
+Amortization charges against intangible assets with a definite period of useful life are subject to respond to the function of each individual intangible asset.